Mcastres/Twillow/README.md

 # Twillow

 You need more followers on Twitter ?
-Make yourself known through a script that makes you follow every user's followers
+Make yourself known through a script that makes you follow user's followers

 ## Getting Started